44100hertz/dig/README.md

 has passed away, and they tossed you into a junk yard.
 But just as you were about to be crushed, a piece of debris fell down and turned you back on.
 After barely escaping the crusher, you decided to integrate back into society.
-But, work is a lot of trouble these days -- they just don't have a good use for you, wath a market full of of cuter, more efficient bots which have left you outdated.
+But, work is a lot of trouble these days -- they just don't have a good use for you among a market full of of cuter, more efficient bots which have left you outdated.
 Determined to prove your worth, you found your way into a gem mine -- one which has been abandoned due to the presence of machinery-eating slugs from Mars, as well as electromagnetic spirits which can